tomstejskal/apinette/README.md

 - `path` - basic url path (optional)
 - `auth` - authorization object (optional)
 - `verbose` - run in verbose mode (prints details about requests and responses)
+- `handle_response' - a function, which receives each response table and returns nothing (ie. to log responses, to handle error status codes)

 It returns and endpoint object, which contains following functions to create API requests:
 - `get` - returns GET request